kozmoai/glent-backstage-plugins/CONTRIBUTING.md

-# Contributing to the Glent plugins for Backstage
+# Contributing to the Glint plugins for Backstage

 We want to create strong community of contributors -- all working together to create the kind of delightful experience that Backstage deserves.